siliciium/Powershell_Public/mDNS/README.md

 **USAGE**
 - mDNS must be enable on Windows (enabled by default)
 - Configure variable `$interface` with your own network inerface name.
+  You can get all your interfaces with `PS> Get-NetAdapter`

 *Note :
 You can run the script into Visual Code and use `CTRL+C` to stop the responder.*